 Alabama is home to some of the most beautiful botanical gardens and arboretums in the United States.
-Whether you’re near the sprawling gardens of Birmingham or close to the breath-taking flora and fauna in Mobile, these natural oases are a must-see for any traveler.
-In this article, you’ll explore the ten best botanical gardens and arboretums in the state of Alabama.
+Whether you’re near the sprawling gardens of Birmingham or close to the breath-taking flora and fauna in Mobile, these oases are a must-see for any traveler.
+In this article, explore the ten best botanical gardens and arboretums in the state of Alabama.

 This lush, 11-acre garden is a showcase for Alabama's incredible plant diversity, with a wide array of native species on display.
 It's the perfect place to get in touch with nature and appreciate Alabama's unique flora.

-Located on 50 acres of landscaped gardens, ponds and shady trails, this botanical garden provides a tranquil getaway from the hustle and bustle of daily life.
+Located on 50 acres of landscaped gardens, ponds, and shady trails, this botanical garden provides a tranquil getaway from the hustle and bustle of daily life.
 Come here to escape the stress and enjoy a relaxing stroll through the gardens.

 The Mobile Botanical Gardens dates back to the formation of the city itself, and draws on the long history of botanical exploration in the area.
 This sprawling garden is a must-see for anyone interested in discovering the unique plants of Alabama.

-A verdant oasis located in the heart of Hoover, this 30-acre woodland garden is covered in hydrangeas and native Alabama plants.
+A flourishing oasis located in the heart of Hoover, this 30-acre woodland garden is covered in hydrangeas and native Alabama plants.
 A five-acre lake and walking trails provide the perfect opportunity to soak up some nature.

 Located at the Anniston Museums and Gardens, the Longleaf Botanical Gardens Event Center is home to a wide array of worldly artifacts and animals.
-Tour the gardens, explore the museum and appreciate the wild beauty of Alabama.
+Tour the gardens, explore the museum, and appreciate the wild beauty of Alabama.